Compal Electronics: The Hidden ODM Giant

 - Cloud servers

-Compal operates multiple production bases and R&D centers worldwide:
+Compal has production bases and R&D centers worldwide:

 - Asia: Taiwan (headquarters), multiple locations in mainland China, Vietnam